osilander/bonito_benchmarks/README.md

 This is plotted as a phred-based q-score
 (e.g. q50 means 1 error every 100,000 base pairs).

-## 9.4 Flowcells

-### No polishing
-First, the results with no polishing at all ("none").
-Each point in the plot below indicates the quality score within a 250 Kbp window. `bonito 0.3.5` is indicated as *b0.3.5*; `guppy 4.5.2` is indicated as *g4.5*.
-There are two models for guppy, *fast* (fast) amd *high accuracy* (hac).
-In addition, for each set of `guppy` basecalls with `.fastq` scores, there is a matching dataset that has been filtered for high quality (hq) reads using `filtlong` as indicated above.
+### Notes on errors
+For most plots below, I plot errors in the assembly over 250Kbp windows (or 500Kbp).
 In a 250 Kbp windown, the maximum q-score is 54 ( log10(2.5e5)\*10 ). (actually this
 is the score for a window with one error.
 Below, for windows with no errors, I assign a q-score of the (max + 1)).
 Thus, within 250Kbp-windows, q-scores and associated errors would be: